-Arthritis in dogs is surprisingly common, with as many as one in five dogs reportedly suffering from the condition.
+Arthritis in dogs is surprisingly common, with as many as one in five dogs reportedly suffering from the condition - and it can feel even more uncomfortable as the colder weather sets in.
 And although arthritis is usually associated with middle-aged and older dogs, it can affect younger dogs too.
-Arthritis can be painful and debilitating and if left untreated it can significantly affect your pet's quality of life.
+Arthritis can be painful and debilitating for your dog and if left untreated it can significantly affect your pet's quality of life.
 So how can you tell if your dog is suffering with arthritis and what can you do about it?

 How Can I Tell if My Dog Has Arthritis?